 Using virtual accounts solves all these issues in no time.
-Like we mentioned before, your banking partner can help you open as many virtual accounts as needed and manage your payments.
-If your business has a subscription model requiring recurring payments from customers, look no further.
+Like we’d mentioned before, your banking partner can help you open as many virtual accounts as needed and manage your payments.
+Therefore, if your business has a subscription model requiring recurring payments from customers, look no further.

 Virtual accounts are the ideal alternative for businesses who want to save on payment gateway transaction costs.
 Instead of paying a small percentage of the transaction amount, businesses can pay a fixed cost for each payment processed.
-This is very helpful while dealing with high ticket transactions.
+Consequently, this becomes very helpful while dealing with high ticket transactions.

-This could be seen as an extension to simplifying payment reconciliation.
+An extension to simplifying payment reconciliation, you could say.
 When you have an account of where the money flows in from, managing finances becomes uncomplicated.
 And, that’s exactly what virtual accounts help you do.

 Accept fixed or variable amounts, enable the account for one-time or recurring transactions- you make the call.

 We know it’s a little brutal, but customers today belong to the no-nonsense category.
-The last thing they’ll expect is a correspondence from you checking if a payment has been made.
+As a result, the last thing they’ll expect is a correspondence from you checking if a payment has been made.
 Just like word of mouth referrals do wonders, it wouldn’t take much time for the bad word to spread too.

 Enrich your customer experience by organizing your cashflow & financial management.
 No more bothering customers cross-checking if they have already paid.

 Decentro has built infrastructure on top of the bank’s virtual account APIs.
-Each virtual account created in the Decentro platform has multiple capabilities such as its own ledger (to track transactions, balances), and UPI compatibility (to enable all UPI payment use cases including payment requests, links, and QR).
+Each virtual account created in Decentro’s platform has multiple capabilities such as its own ledger (to track transactions, balances), and UPI compatibility (to enable all UPI payment use cases including payment requests, links, and QR).